alexisakers/BulletinBoard/README.md

 It has an interface similar to the cards displayed by iOS for AirPods, Apple TV configuration and NFC tag scanning.

+It has built-in support for accessibility features such as VoiceOver and Switch Control.

 Here are some screenshots showing what you can build with BulletinBoard:

 ![Demo Screenshots](https://raw.githubusercontent.com/alexaubry/BulletinBoard/master/.assets/demo_screenshots.png)